tfitzpatrick0/Databases-MuseWebApp/README.md

 TO DO:

 1. Improve the layout of home page $
-2. Get Spotify API fully functional and improve the layout
+2. Get Spotify API fully functional and improve the interactive layout

+CMD + SHIFT + R to refresh browser cache